One Mind Campaign

 The Substance Abuse Mental Health Services Administration (SAMHSA) has released a step-by-step guide to assist communities in evaluating their CIT programs.

 Listed below are non-law enforcement organizations that support the One Mind Campaign.
-The campaign is grateful to have their support in the mission to improve law enforcement response to persons with mental health issues.
+The campaign is grateful to have their support in the mission to improve law enforcement response to persons with mental health conditions.

 911 Sane Jane, Inc.